vsergeev/luaradio/new-to-sdr.md

-* Should there be more diverse unlicensed "public parks" on the radio spectrum, like [Citizens Band](https://en.wikipedia.org/wiki/Citizens_band_radio) and [Family Radio Service](https://en.wikipedia.org/wiki/Family_Radio_Service), but for broadcasting or for digital transmissions?
+* Should there be more diverse unlicensed "public parks" on the radio spectrum, like [Citizens Band](https://en.wikipedia.org/wiki/Citizens_band_radio) and [Family Radio Service](https://en.wikipedia.org/wiki/Family_Radio_Service), but for audio broadcasting or for digital transmissions?
 * How does radio contrast to other communication methods that are protected by free speech?